Did you know that your blog writing style could be turning your visitors away?

-Whatever it is, this is your opportunity to get your reader to do something.
-Give them a good strong call to action.
+Whatever it is give them a good strong call to action to do it.

 The best way to get someone to do something is to simply ask.
 Don’t hesitate to ask for a click, or ask someone to buy something.
 You can’t expect your reader to guess what you want them to do.

 Think of it this way, either they’ll do it or they won’t, but the answer is always ‘no” if you don’t ask, right?

 - Start with a compelling headline

 - Create a first line that resonates with your reader, so know your reader.